egnrse/configs/README.md

 # some of my configs [WIP]
 THIS IS STILL DEVELOPING!
 PR/issues are very welcome.

 This config is for my arch/[hyprland](https://hyprland.org/) setup.
-Some of the configs I use on my windows machine too.
+Some of those configs I use on my windows machine too.

-In this repo are only configs not their programs, those u must have installed previously.
+Make sure to install the packages needed for this config. (some dependencies are listed in each section, for a *fuller* list look into the [Appendix](#Appendix) under [packages](#packages))

+This config uses the [Universal Wayland Session Manager (uwsm)](https://github.com/Vladimir-csp/uwsm) some parts will break without this dependency.

 For most configs, sparse-clone this git OR copy the files you want into the `~/.config/*/` folder. (with \* being the name of the program)
+TODO: change this to a link based system (using `stow`?)

 I use sparse-checkout and exlude to only get specific files with git.
 Sadly, the README.md file always gets cloned.
 Except for files in the `other` folder all files should already be at the right place after cloning this repo.